zubaer93/HA-Opensearch-Cluster-in-Kubernetes/README.md

 1. Run ```kubectl apply -f 5. traefik-crd.yml``` to apply all the necessary CustomResourceDefinition for traefik
 2. Now run ```kubectl apply -f 6. traefik.yml```, This will create a traefik pod in the cluster.
 3. Finally run ```kubectl apply -f 7. ingress.yml``` to create the ingress.
-This will create a LoadBalancer type service which will provide us A EXTERNAL-IP.
+This will create a LoadBalancer type service which will provide us an EXTERNAL-IP.

     ![](/snapshots/services.png)